 - Significant stresses in the family or environment doesn’t only affect adults, but infants and young children too.
 Adversity can disturb the bases of learning, behavior, and health.
-In fact, experiencing adverse early childhood experiences can have physical and chemical implications in the brain, damaging the child’s future learning capacity and behavior, and putting him or her at greater risk for poor physical and mental health.
+In fact, experiencing adverse early childhood experiences can have physical and chemical implications in the brain, damaging the child’s future learning capacity and behavior, and putting them at greater risk for poor physical and mental health.
 This is why learning to cope with stress is essential for healthy child development.
 We have to keep in mind that short periods of stress can help build adaptive responses while having supportive relationships.
 However, toxic effects on the developing brain might take place if there is no caring adult available to offer safeguarding and the stress is extreme and prolonged.

 - Life outcomes are not determined merely by genes; development is actually a highly interactive process.
 The environment, even before birth, exposes us to powerful experiences that can chemically modify the way in which some of our genes are expressed.
 For example, children are born with the capacity to learn to focus attention, but their experiences will establish the groundwork for how well they’ll be able to develop this skill.
 Knowing this, we can take action to make sure we are building strong brain architectures in our children.
 How?
 Providing responsive relationships and positive experiences.

 - Even though attachment to their parents is crucial, children can benefit enormously from relationships with other responsive caregivers.
-Of course, a child’s primary relationship is with his or her parents, but developing close relationships with other adults (as long as they are caring and reliable) won’t affect its strength and it can promote his or her social and emotional development.
+Of course, a child’s primary relationship is with their parents, but developing close relationships with other adults (as long as they are caring and reliable) won’t affect its strength and it can promote their social and emotional development.
 That said, we have to keep in mind that these relationships should not be frequently traded and should provide consistent care and high-quality interactions.
 Otherwise, they could have adverse effects on children and lead to a weakened ability to establish secure expectations about how their needs will be met.